lab1092/blender-manual_ja/manual/textures/types/procedural/magic.rst

 Often used for
    Not frequently used.
-It can be used for "Thin Film Interference", if you set :guilabel:`Mapping` to :guilabel:`Reflection` and use a relatively high :guilabel:`Turbulence`.
+It can be used for "Thin Film Interference", if you set *Mapping* to *Reflection* and use a relatively high *Turbulence*.
 Result(s)
    RGB color.
 The RGB components are generated independently with a sine formula.